snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 5. Smith: “month, day, year”

 6. The clerk performs a date-of-birth based lookup and finds a schedule entry for Janet Smith, with Patient’s Sex “F” and Patient’s Gender “M”, and with a Patient Names to Use “John Smith”.
-Sex Comment contains “Hormonal treatment, use affirmed gender Creatine reference ranges\[1\]”.
+Sex Comment contains “Hormonal treatment, use affirmed gender Creatinine reference ranges\[1\]”.

 7. The clerk confirms that the birth dates match, in accordance with local policies, and checks in the patient.